 Install UNRAR on Linux Mint

-Refresh your package lists and upgrade existing software before installing unrar.
+Refresh your package lists before installing unrar.
 Open a terminal from the applications menu or by pressing your configured keyboard shortcut, then run:

-sudofor commands that need root privileges.
-If your user is not in the sudoers file yet, follow the guide on how to create and add users to sudoers on Linux Mint.
+sudofor tasks that need root privileges.
+If your user is not in the sudoers file yet, follow how to create and add users to sudoers on Linux Mint.

 sudo apt install unrar

-Verify the installation by running unrar without arguments to display its version and available commands:
+Verify the installation by running unrar without arguments to display its version and available commands.
+Relevant output includes:

 unrar